-As previously mentioned, the headwater drainage feature has limited morphology and degraded physical instream habitat conditions.
 The proposed design will be a stable bioswale to provide a naturalized form and function.
 Headwater features like this reach provide detention and retention functions with regards to both flow and sediment.
 To maintain and enhance these functions, the design needs to provide good communication with the floodplain, as well as diversity in morphology.
-As such, online wet meadow features will be constructed throughout the floodplain.
+As such, online wet meadow features will be constructed throughout the corridor.
 These features enhance terrestrial habitat by increasing diversity and providing a more natural floodplain form.
 They also provide functional benefits by storing and discharging water over longer attenuated periods.